5 Timely Trends Shaping Telecommunications into 2023

 3. Fully immersive AR/VR has a need for speed.
 Big tech companies have recently announced levels of spending on augmented and virtual reality applications that signal accelerated development and time to market.
 Meta is spending a minimum of $10 billion a year on AR/VR.
 Apple and Microsoft haven’t been as explicit about their investments, but rest assured, they’re in the billions.
 Fully immersive AR/VR applications will require home broadband connection speeds of 200 to 5,000 Mbps.
 In addition to ultra-fast networks, AR/VR will need data centers located close to where the applications are being used.

 4. Wireless providers are competing for home broadband.
-National wireless operators are making big gains in the home broadband market with their fixed wireless access (FWA) offerings as they take market share from incumbent cable companies.
-In Q1 2022, FWA providers claimed 50% of broadband net subscription additions.
+National wireless operators are making big gains in the home broadband market with their fixed wireless access offerings as they take market share from incumbent cable companies.
+In Q2 2022, FWA providers claimed 100% of broadband net subscription additions.
+(FWA market share is calculated by comparing T-Mobile and Verizon’s FWA additions to Comcast, Charter and Altice fixed-line broadband additions.)
 That’s quite a jump from Q4 2021 when it was 43%.
 T-Mobile already covers 30 million homes with FWA and is targeting second- and third-tier markets where they typically have excess network capacity.
 Verizon plans to cover 30 million homes by 2023 and is focusing primarily on urban markets.
 Meanwhile, Charter Communications, Comcast, and Altice USA aren’t taking chances and have all launched wireless services via mobile virtual network operator (MVNO) models.
 They bundle their broadband service with smartphone plans and phones, a strategy that is paying off with subscriber growth.

 To sum up these five trends, it comes down to one word: more.
 More money, more technology, more speed, more competition, more data storage.
 We are swiftly moving into the digital era.